 When it comes to determining if a college is right for you, there is nothing that compares to spending time on campus.
-Unfortunately, during the pandemic this is difficult at best, and usually, impossible.
-Colleges know this of course and do not expect you, or even allow you, to visit in person.
+The best way to do this is to register for and attend an on campus information session and tour.
 But there are still so many ways to get to “visit” virtually.
 Attend a virtual information session and tour allowing you to explore the culture, the “vibe”, and the campus.
 See how you feel.
 Are you most excited to be one of the 30,000 undergrads to head to “The Big House” at the University of Michigan to cheer on the football team?
 Or are you happiest as you imagine yourself sharing one of the traditional Gothic houses with as few as ten housemates at Smith?
 You may want to consider the economic and racial diversity when choosing a school or what health services are available.
 Your ideal college list will be based on figuring out your own priorities and values.
-Right now, these virtual visits are the most effective way to get a sense of whether a particular school could feel like home.
-During the pandemic, colleges have expanded their virtual opportunities offering so many innovative and exciting ways to get to know their schools.
-For example, prospective students can attend a Q&A session for STEM students at Yale, engage with an interactive map at Tulane, or attend professors’ “office hours” at Bucknell.
-Online platforms like CampusTours or YouVisit provide students with the opportunity to explore campuses all over the US and beyond.
+Visits, whether in person, or online, are the most effective way to get a sense of whether a particular school could feel like home.
+If you can't make it to campus, online platforms like CampusTours or YouVisit provide students with the opportunity to explore campuses all over the US and beyond.

 Look at the numbers.